-In recent years analysis of pollutant effects on growth, development and reproduction have been gaining significance in toxicity studies.
-However, even though fluoride is considered fairly high in the priority list of environmental pollutants, fewer studies with regard to growth and development have been conducted.
+In recent years analysis of pollutant effects on growth, development and reproduction have been gaining significance in toxicity studies.But there is an apparent lack of information regarding the effect of fluoride in this connection.
 An organism like chick will serve as an ideal model for such a study, because being a bird with higher metabolic activity, the manifestations of the effect of toxicant will be more prominent in chick.
 Hence, it was thought desirable to assess the toxicological effect of fluoride under laboratory conditions on post-hatched developing chicks of domestic fowl, Gallus gallus domesticus of RIR variety.

-Assessment of lethality is of prime importance in any investigation undertaken to evaluate the hazardous effects of a toxicant, since it provides clues for further studies, especially in designing an experimental protocol and to assess the toxicity of repeated exposure to the chemical (Doull, 1986).
+Assessment of lethality is of prime importance in any investigation undertaken to evaluate the hazardous effects of a toxicant, since it provides clues for further studies, especially in designing an experimental protocol and to assess the toxicity of repeated exposure to the chemical.
 The lethality of fluoride was assessed according to Finney (1971), by plotting different doses of commercially available sodium fluoride against the probit of mortality of growing chick, G. g. domesticus.
-The value obtained for 50% survival at the end of 24 h (24 h LD{50}) was 77.62 mg F-/kg b.w. (fiducial limits, 69.68-86.48 mg F-/kg b.w.).
+The value obtained for 50% survival at the end of 24 h (24 h LD50) was 77.62 mg F-/kg b.w. (fiducial limits, 69.68-86.48 mg F-/kg b.w.).
 To evaluate the effect of chronically administered fluoride on the physiological profile of growing chick, a sublethal concentration of 15.4 mg F-/kg b.w.
-(1/5 of LD{50}) was selected.
+(1/5 of LD50) was selected.